pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2024-04-27-bean-brookie.markdown

 - <center><img src='/assets/Food/Healthier Dessert/Bean Brookies/bean-brookies-9.jpg' alt='' class='instruction-image'></center>

 - Let cool totally in the fridge for a few hours (ideally overnight) before slicing and enjoying
+Notes:
+- If you don't already have oat flour, you can just blend up quick or rolled oats in your food processor.
+Make sure to grind up the oats on their own, as they won't get fully blended if you do it with everything else

+- For a nut free replacement, you can use the same amount by weight (64 g) of any seed butter (pumpkin seed or sunflower seed), or half an overripe banana.

+- The batter should be very thick.
+My 8 cup food processor could barely blend it together

+- The brownie and blondie layers are naturally sweetened with dates.
+Using the same amount by weight of raisins or figs would also work as a replacement for dates.
+For a lower <a href='/misc/hidden-sugar'>sugar</a> option, replace both the dates and the milk with overripe bananas, about 1.5 large or 165 g (per layer)
 ---